Fun tips, tools, and resources to build children's fine motor skills and more.

 Do you have an autistic child who struggles with learning how to write?
 This article is for you!

 Help yourself to these FREE resources:

 Fine Motor Skills Unveiled

 See What’s Happening On My Blog

-Fun Strokes Clubs are currently being offered at Stonebridge School in Chesapeake, VA.
+Fun Strokes Clubs are offered at Stonebridge School in Chesapeake, VA.